Shodformula/MLWeatherPredictor/README.md

    pip install pandas scikit-learn numpy

 3. **Place the Dataset**:
-   Place the dataset in the same directory as the weather_predictor.py file The data set is available here: https://drive.google.com/file/d/1tkzNEhMolT0frTo6uIbDb30guDKsQEW6/view?usp=sharing
+   Find a dataset for any city using services such as the OpenWeatherMap website Place the dataset in the same directory as the weather_predictor.py file The data set that I used is available here: https://drive.google.com/file/d/1tkzNEhMolT0frTo6uIbDb30guDKsQEW6/view?usp=sharing

 ## Usage